vyapp/vy/BOOK.md

 ### The DELTA mode

 DELTA is an auxiliary mode as ALPHA, BETA, GAMMA are.
-It is implemented in NORMAL mode.
+It is implemented in NORMAL mode:

     <Key-6>